shawnferry/HOL7712-gitbook/agents/add-the-agent.md

   > not installed.
 Reverting to C locale.
   > No updates necessary for this image.

-2. Optionally check the version of puppet:
+2. Optionally check the version of Puppet:

  `puppet -V`